tilt-dev/tilt.build/docs/teams.md

 </figure>

 Currently, the team page shows the last [Last Seen Versions](/last_seen_versions.html) of Tilt for team members.
 Team membership is defined in [Last Seen Versions](/last_seen_versions.html) too.

+A team page is only accessible by the team owner.